UniversalDependencies/docs/_akk/index.md

 ### Verbal Features

-* In this treebank, mood has 4 possible values: Ind(icative), Imp(erative), Precative, Prohibitive.
+In [RIAO](../treebanks/akk_RIAO/index.html), the following subcategories of verbs are annotated:
+* finiteness (finite, infinitive, stative),
+* stem (G, D, Š, N etc.),
+* mood (indicative, imperative, precative, prohibitive),
+* tense (present, preterite, perfect), person (1, 2, 3),
+* number (singular, plural) and
+* gender (masculine, feminine).
+Following Streck (2011: 363), we consider subordinative and ventive as subcategories of their own, which we tag as boolean values.
+For nouns, adjectives and non-finite verbal forms the subcategories are:
+* case (nominative, accusative, genitive),
+* number (as above),
+* gender (as above) and
+* base, which can have four different values:
+* free (status rectus),
+* bound (status constructus),
+* suffixal (followed by pronominal suffixes) and
+* terminal (status absolutus).

 ## Syntax

 ### Core Arguments, Oblique Arguments and Adjuncts
-* Nominal subject is in the nominative case without an adposition.
+* Nominal subjects are in the nominative case without an adposition.

 ### Relations Overview